buckley-w-david/parameterized-interpolated-sql-queries/README.md

 paramaterization + SQL queries = bad user experience (😞) + safety (😊)

+The main issue is the bad version (string interpolation) is the natural way to express the idea you're trying to get across, the "correct" way is much less obvious.

 ## Why not the best of both worlds?

 By (ab)using the `inspect` and `ast` modules, we can have the ease of use of string interpolation AND the safety of paramaterized queries!